 The rapeseed plant is scientifically called the Brassica Napus, part of the Brassicaceae family that’s the group name for over 3,000 different kinds of mustards and cabbages alike.

-Canola oil originally comes from Canada, its design and chemical structure was first conceptualized in Alberta, Canada.
-Canola oil’s name is derived from the term, Canadian oil, because it’s much lower in erucic acid compared to the untreated version.
+Canola oil originated from Canada, its design and chemical structure was first conceptualized in Alberta, Canada.
+Canola oil’s name is derived from the term “Canadian oil” because it’s much lower in erucic acid compared to the untreated rapeseed plant.

 How is canola oil made?

 All vegetable oils, canola oil included, are processed and developed using high heats and chemicals.
 These increase bad fats like trans fatty acids, free radicals, and rancidity.

 The canola and rapeseed plant goes through a refining and bleaching process which kills off most of the healthy fats and antioxidants before creating a final product, being either vegetable oil or canola oil.

 Canola meal is full of omega-3s.
 This type of fat becomes rancid very easily when exposed to oxygen and high heat.
 Because of the omega-3s becoming rancid during processing, the resulting canola oil is then deodorized to remove any toxic smells.